sheplecjs/collatz/README.md

 A Dockerfile is provided running the rust:slim-buster image.

+A docker-compose file is provided which will run a postgresql db alongside the main CLI with the following command:

+`docker-compose up --rm collatz`

 Running and/or building from source requires a stable version of Rust and Cargo.

 `cargo run` - to run the main CLI interface.